Does your job entail working difficult shifts? Do you work nights, or have changing shift patterns from week to week?

 Even if you work different hours, you’ll still find that a regular sleep cycle can help you sleep better and wake up with more energy.

-Of course, this might not be possible for everyone, but if there’s any chance of having regular hours, it’s worth requesting.
-And if not, still try to keep to a regular pattern on the nights that you work similar hours.
+Of course, this might not be possible for everyone.
+If not, still try to keep to a regular pattern on the nights that you work similar hours.

 2. Block out external noise

 Children playing, dogs barking, phones ringing, music, traffic – the daytime world is a noisy place.